 - Approve the mail piece with my name all over it before it was mailed (or at least let my campaign committee approve it.)

-- Approve the mail list that the people were going to use.
+- Approve the mailing list that the people were going to use.

 After the piece was already mailed, I learned: